Aramac, QLD

 Where is Aramac?

-Aramac is a suburb of Queensland, Australia.
+Aramac is a suburb of Queensland, Australia, in the Barcaldine local government area.

 What is the population of Aramac?